miladseyedi/MiladSeyedi.github.io/_pages/about.md

 About Me
 ======

-I am an M.Sc. in Electrical Engineering (Electronic major) from the University of Tehran, Iran, and currently a Research Assistant at CSTLab and ACSDCLab under the supervision of [Dr. Nasser Masoumi](https://scholar.google.com/citations?user=cAh_QxIAAAAJ&hl=en) & [Dr. Samad Sheikhaei](https://scholar.google.ca/citations?user=hnLGu74AAAAJ&hl=en)
+I am an M.Sc. student in Electrical Engineering (Electronic major) from the University of Tehran, Iran, and currently a Research Assistant at CSTLab and ACSDCLab under the supervision of [Dr. Nasser Masoumi](https://scholar.google.com/citations?user=cAh_QxIAAAAJ&hl=en) & [Dr. Samad Sheikhaei](https://scholar.google.ca/citations?user=hnLGu74AAAAJ&hl=en)

 Throughout my academic journey, I have consistently sought to harmonize mathematical precision with the practical and theoretical dimensions of electronics, offering a unique perspective and valuable skills that can help any electronic research team.

 Also, as a bachelor's student, I have tried to grow my understanding of control theory like Robust Control and System Identification, which I've done my bachelor's thesis under the supervision of [Dr. Morteza Mousazadeh](https://scholar.google.com/citations?user=ScGLzGQAAAAJ&hl=en)

 During my years of study, I actively participated in projects that highlighted the influence of academic research on the electronics industry.
-These projects focused on important areas such as high-speed measurement algorithms, de-embedding techniques, and PCB design.
+These projects focused on important areas such as high-speed measurement algorithms, de-embedding techniques, software development, and PCB design.

 Furthermore, my research focus centers on developing algorithms aimed at tackling the electronic measurement challenges and finding innovative solutions.

 Interests
 ======
-Optimization, Mathematical explanations of Machine Learning, Reinforcement Learning, Game Theory, Optimal Decision Making (Control,) and Causality.
+De-embedding Method, IC packaging, Analysis and design High-speed Interconnect, Serial Link, Measurement techniques, Bioelectronic, Software Development, and Electronic Hardware Design.

 <!--
 A data-driven personal website